Piscotty slam ties it in ninth, A’s beat Giants 8-7 in 10th

+SAN FRANCISCO (AP) — Sure, Stephen Piscotty realizes there’s a little bit of luck involved when it comes to hitting with the bases loaded and delivering not once but twice already during this coronavirus-shortened season.

+“It’s pretty cool,” Piscotty said.
+“It’s a weird game, a crazy game.
+You find yourself in those situations sometimes.”

-SAN FRANCISCO (AP) — Stephen Piscotty hit a tying grand slam in the ninth inning, Mark Canha’s sacrifice fly put Oakland on top in the 10th, and the Athletics stunned the San Francisco Giants 8-7 on Friday night in the opener of the Bay Bridge Series.
+Piscotty hit a tying grand slam in the ninth inning, Mark Canha’s sacrifice fly put Oakland on top in the 10th, and the Athletics stunned the San Francisco Giants 8-7 on Friday night in the opener of the Bay Bridge Series.

-Oakland trailed by five in the ninth inning but rallied to win from such a deficit for the first time since July 15, 1952, according to STATS.
+Oakland trailed by five in the ninth inning but rallied to win from such a late deficit for the first time since July 15, 1952, according to STATS.
 The Giants hadn’t lost after leading by five or more runs in the ninth inning or latter since June 25, 1929.

 Matt Chapman began on second base with the new extra-innings rule and advanced on Matt Olson’s groundout to bring up Canha.
 He hit a flyball to right off Jarlin García (0-1).